geekarist/WhereIsHome/README.md

 Commute list:
 - Change a commute
 - Display human readable week total
+    - Convert value to readable string
+    - Set the value in the TextView

 Add commute activity:
 - Number of commutes per week to 0 by default